 Hormone Optimization for Men

 One of the primary goals of Biote is to help men balance their male hormones.
-Learn about our Method of balancing hormones in men below.
+Learn more about the Biote Method of balancing hormones in men below.

 How to Get Started With Bioidentical Hormone Balance Therapy

-A patient can schedule an office visit to test current hormone levels.
-Based on a comprehensive consultation and extensive lab work, providers will determine candidacy through the Biote Method.
-Patients will schedule a quick follow-up appointment to review their results and, if a candidate, for pellet therapy insertion.
+First, a patient schedules an office visit to test current hormone levels.
+Based on a comprehensive consultation and extensive lab work, providers determine candidacy through the Biote Method.
+Patients will schedule a quick follow-up appointment to review their results and, if they qualify as a candidate, they can receive pellet therapy insertion that day.

 What is the Goal of Balancing Hormones in Men?